Ayman-samir/school/README.md

 - **CQRS (Command Query Responsibility Segregation):** A pattern that separates the responsibilities of reading and writing data.
 Commands perform changes, and queries retrieve data, optimizing for specific use cases.

-- **Event Sourcing:** A pattern where the state of an application is determined by a sequence of events, allowing for auditing, reconstruction of past states, and scalability.

 ## Project Structure

 The project follows a modular structure based on Clean Architecture: